ansible/ansible/docsite/rst/test_strategies.rst

 offline.
 A culture of automated QA is vital if you wish to get to this level.

-If you are still doing a large amount of manual QA, you should still make the decision on whether to deploy manually as well, but it can still help to work in the rolling update patterns of the previous section and encorporate some basic health checks using modules like 'script', 'stat', 'uri', and 'assert'.
+If you are still doing a large amount of manual QA, you should still make the decision on whether to deploy manually as well, but it can still help to work in the rolling update patterns of the previous section and incorporate some basic health checks using modules like 'script', 'stat', 'uri', and 'assert'.

 Conclusion